 - 2.6 On 29 October 2018 the Chancellor of the Exchequer delivered the Autumn Budget.
-There were a number of announcements made that will affect the Council's financial position including additional business rate reliefs for retailers and additional 'Future High Streets Fund' for Local Authorities to bid for to support town centre transformation. - 2.7 The detail of the Budget and its impact on Local Authority funding will be announced as part of the Local Government Finance Settlement on 6 December 2018. - 2.8 The Budget announcement around the government's forecast in respect of CPI has been built into the revised assumptions. - 2.9 The district has a number of key sectors that may be impacted by Brexit through the movement of goods or people: Logistics, Aviation, Hospitality, Manufacturing and Aggregates.
+There were a number of announcements made that will affect the Council's financial position including additional business rate reliefs for retailers and additional 'Future High Streets Fund' for Local Authorities to bid for to support town centre transformation. - 2.7 The provisional local government finance settlement was announced on 13 December 2018 and confirmed the level of New Homes Bonus, Revenue Support Grant and the tariff and levy charges against business rates to be retained by the Council.
+The settlement also included the successful outcome of the Leicestershire-wide bid to become a Business Rate pilot in 2019/20. - 2.8 The Budget announcement around the government's forecast in respect of CPI has been built into the revised assumptions. - 2.9 The district has a number of key sectors that may be impacted by Brexit through the movement of goods or people: Logistics, Aviation, Hospitality, Manufacturing and Aggregates.
 Equally the District is also home to a number of foreign owned businesses and European Headquarters for global firms whose future is less certain in light of the EU exit.
 Through ongoing engagement with businesses via the Council's Economic Development team, there hasn't been any defined thought or movement from businesses to Brexit.
 Whilst Brexit may poses a risk to the Council's Business Rate income, officers have been unable to quantify this risk.
+Additional budgetary provision of £10k has been set aside in the final General Fund budget for 2019/20 as a contingency for the Council in managing the impact of the UK's exist from the European Union.